openshift-service-mesh/federation/docs/enhancements/1-crds-and-kubebuilder.md

 |--------|-----------|------------|
 | Review | @jewertow | Jan 2 2025 |

-# CRDs and kubebuilder
+# CRDs and controllers

 ## Overview

 Currently, we use helm to manage the controller deployment and its configuration.
 The configuration is passed to the controller as CLI arguments.
 This approach requires restarting the controller on any configuration change and causes pod failures in case of a misconfiguration.

 Additionally, current approach to resource management is not reliable.
-We just apply resources when it's necessary using the Istio client's `Apply` function, so we are not able to reconcile created objects on user's modifications or controller uninstallation.
+We apply resources when it's necessary using the Istio client's `Apply` function, so we are not able to reconcile created objects on user's modifications or controller uninstallation.

 ### Goals

-Design CRDs for mesh federation and solve all of the above issues.
+Design CRDs for better user experience and ensure proper resource lifecycle and garbage collection.

 ### Non-goals

-Design CRD for installing federation controller. **Important**: federation controller will be still installed with Helm, and we are not planning any dedicated operator or integration with Sail Operator for now.
+Design CRD for installing federation controller.
+Federation controller will be still installed with Helm, and we are not planning any dedicated operator or integration with Sail Operator for now.

 ## Design

-Installation of the controller will be still managed with helm values, but these values will contain only workload-related settings.
-Federation-related settings, like peers and export/import rules, will be managed with CRDs:
+We need the following CRDs:
-1. `MeshFederation` - cluster-scoped CRD that includes general federation config, i.e. local settings, remote addresses and identities.
+1. `MeshFederation` - cluster-scoped resource that includes general federation config, i.e. local settings, remote addresses and identities.
-2. `FederatedServicePolicy` - specifies rules for exporting (and/or importing - TBD) services; parent for export-related Istio resources, i.e. `Gateway`, `DestinationRule`, etc.; must be created by a user.
+2. `FederatedServicePolicy` - specifies rules for exporting and importing services; parent for export-related Istio resources, i.e. `Gateway`, `DestinationRule`, etc.; must be created by the mesh admin.
-3. `ImportedService` - represents an imported service; parent for import-related Istio resources, i.e. `ServiceEntry`, `WorkloadEntry`, etc.; created by FDS.
+3. `ImportedService` - represents an imported service; parent for import-related Istio resources, i.e. `ServiceEntry`, `WorkloadEntry`, etc.; managed only by the controller; should not be touch by users.

 #### MeshFederation

-`MeshFederation` specifies settings related only to mesh federation topology, and it does not configure federation-controller workload resources.
+`MeshFederation` includes settings related only to mesh federation, like remote ingress address, identities, etc.
-Workload-related resources, like `Deployment`, `Service` etc. will be still configured with helm values.
-This resource must be cluster-scoped, because it will be used as a parent for resources created in multiple namespaces.
+This resource must be cluster-scoped, because it will be used as an owner for `ImportedService` resources, which can be created in multiple namespaces.

+I would like to move away from thinking about "peers", as this is just an implementation detail.
+I also thought that it may be confusing why peer address is used as the address for remote services.

+Resource structure:

 ```yaml
 apiGroup: federation.openshift-service-mesh.io/v1alpha1